-a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome.

-- b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
+- a) Be subject to predetermined and measurable performance criteria and that said criteria takes into account the risk assumed in obtaining a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risks management and control policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to sustainable value creation.
 This will ensure that performance measurement is not based solely on one-off, occasional or extraordinary events.

-59. A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.
+59. A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have been effectively met.

-60. Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduces their amount.
+60. Remuneration linked to company earnings should bear in mind any possible qualifications that may be stated in the external auditor's report and that may reduce said earnings.

-61. A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.
+61. A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments with the value linked to the share price.